 Data push node

-The data push node sends query results from other nodes in your Data Studio workflow to destinations such as DingTalk, Lark, WeCom, Teams, or email by creating a data push destination.
-This allows your team members to receive and stay informed of the latest data in a timely manner.
+A data push node sends query results from other nodes in your Data Studio workflow to DingTalk, Lark, WeCom, Teams, or email, keeping your team informed of the latest data.

 Background

-A data push node uses Node Context Parameters to retrieve the output parameters from upstream SQL query nodes, such as an assignment node, Hologres SQL node, or ClickHouse SQL node.
-You can then edit these parameters in the push body as placeholders and send the content to the destination.
+A data push node uses Node Context Parameters to retrieve output parameters from upstream SQL query nodes, such as assignment nodes, Hologres SQL nodes, or ClickHouse SQL nodes.
+You can reference these parameters as placeholders in the push body and send the content to the destination.

 image

-• After an upstream SQL query node finishes running, it generates a node output parameter named outputs containing the query results.
+• After an upstream SQL query node finishes running, it generates an output parameter named outputs that contains the query results.

-• In the downstream data push node, use Node Context Parameters to retrieve the outputs parameter from the upstream node and bind it as an input parameter of the data push node.
+• In the downstream data push node, use Node Context Parameters to retrieve the outputs parameter from the upstream node and bind it as an input parameter.

-• In the data push node configuration, reference the input parameter as the push content, set the destination, and push the content.
+• In the data push node configuration, reference the input parameter as the push content, set the destination, and send the content.

 Supported upstream SQL query nodes: